Ernest Mason Satow: Japanese family

-Satow was never able, as a diplomat serving in Japan, to marry his Japanese common-law wife, Takeda Kane 武田兼 (1853–1932) whom he met at an unknown date.
+Satow was never able, as a diplomat serving in Japan, to marry his Japanese common-law wife, Takeda Kane 武田兼 (1853–1932).
 They had an unnamed daughter who was born and died in infancy in 1872, and later two sons in 1880 and 1883, Eitaro and Hisayoshi.
 "Eitaro was diagnosed with TB in London in 1900, and was advised to go and live in the United States, where he died some time before his father.
 (1925-29)."

 Satow's second son, Takeda Hisayoshi, became a noted botanist, founder of the Japan Natural History Society and from 1948 to 1951 was President of the Japan Alpine Club.
 He studied at the Royal Botanic Gardens, Kew and at Birmingham University.
 A memorial hall for him is in the Oze marshlands in Hinoemata, Fukushima Prefecture.

 The Takeda family letters, including many of Satow's to and from his family, have been deposited at the Yokohama Archives of History (formerly the British consulate in Yokohama) at the request of Satow's granddaughters.